sap-tutorials/Tutorials/tutorials/cp-mobile-dev-kit-slider-extension/cp-mobile-dev-kit-slider-extension.md

     >If you see *Cloud foundry token expired, continue without mobile services connection?* message, then set the Cloud Foundry environment again by clicking at bottom left corner of your status bar to initiate a valid session and repeat above steps.

 5. After clicking **Next**, the wizard will generate your MDK Application based on your selections.
 You should now see the `MDK_Slider` project in the project explorer.
-As you have already opened the workspace, there is no need to open the generated project in new workspace.
+As you have already opened the workspace, there is no need to open the generated project in a new workspace.
 Ignore the pop-up or click the cross icon to hide the window.

     !![MDK](img_1.5.png)